albertoW103/my-proyect-add-one-chain/README.md

 ## 4. How to run

-get all polymer sequences:
+First, we generate all pget all polymer sequences:

-`python3 get_polymers.py.py -input input_filename.xyz -output output_filename.xyz -xter Nter sequence`
+`python3 get_polymers.py -input input_filename.xyz -output output_filename.xyz -xter Nter sequence`

 It combines all the polymers with the protein, and generates a number of random conformations of the protein-polymer conjugates (plus the total)

-`python3 get_protein-polymers.py.py -input input_filename.xyz -output output_filename.xyz -xter Nter nconfs sequence`
+`python3 get_protein-polymers.py -input input_filename.xyz -output output_filename.xyz -xter Nter nconfs sequence`